ziggy-mc/muizi-cdn/README.md

 - This project was built on a windows pc, and has only been tested on a windows pc.
 - This project is recommended for personal projects, it has not been tested for production projects (bigger projects).
 - This project is still in beta, **may not** be fully optimized.
+- This project allows images, videos and gifs to be displayed in discord.